civicrm/civicrm-sysadmin-guide/docs/setup/security.md

 ## Filesystem permissions

+!!! tip
+    There is a [detailed post on Stack Exchange about CiviCRM file permissions] (https://civicrm.stackexchange.com/questions/168/are-there-recommended-directory-ownership-and-permission-settings-for-civicrm-fi#answer-11640).
+In particular it points out that allowing the code to be writable by the web server greatly increases the risk of a hack.
+However, if the directories in the file system containing PHP code are not writable by the web server, then installation of extensions via the browser UI may fail (as will updates of the CMS via the browser, such as WordPress offers).
+Besides, on shared hosting it may not be possible to make the codebase unwritable.
+In short, if the hosting allows you to make your codebase unwritable, and losing the possibility of updating or installation of extensions via the browser is acceptable, then doing so offers a considerable improvement in security.

 ### Directories should not be browsable

 In its default configuration, CiviCRM places some uploaded and server-generated data in the CMS's data folder (such as Drupal's "sites/default/files" or Joomla's "media").
 This folder is web-accessible, but many of the documents processed by CiviCRM should not be web-accessible.
 If CiviCRM's data folders are not suitably protected from web access, then sensitive information may be disclosed.